nanoporetech/tombo/docs/filtering.rst

 The ``clear_filters`` simply removes any applied filters to this sample (failed reads from the re-squiggle command will still not be included).
 New filters can then be applied to this set of reads.

-All Tombo commands will respect the filtered reads when they are parsed for procesing
+All Tombo sub-commands will respect the filtered reads when parsed for processing.